 Important For All Diets

 All diets can be done “badly” or done “well” for example an all meat diet using only processed meats, with animals given the wrong feed, with chemicals added is not going to work too well.
-A vegan diet based on high sugar foods such as white refined breads and pastas is equally not going to work.
+A vegan diet based on high sugar foods such as white refined bread and pasta is equally not going to work.

-How foods are prepared can change a healthy food into a toxic food, the oils used, the way it is processed, what is added, what is removed all effect what you are left with in the end.
+How foods are prepared can change a healthy food into a toxic food, the oils used, the way it is processed, what is added, what has removed all affect what you are left within the end.